k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 ## Fabric Web Framework Tools

-The Fabric Web Framework exposes a **k2api** object with various methods that can be used by the application, such as navigation, formatting and Fabric commands invocation.
-An application's style can be set either using K2View Web Framework style sheets (**k2.css**) for a unified look & feel or using a different set of style sheets.
-The Framework supports any application type (multi-page or single page) and any routing method (History API, hash-based or regular links).
+The Fabric web framework exposes a **k2api** object with various methods that can be used by the application, such as navigation, formatting and Fabric commands invocation.
+An application's style can be set either using K2view web framework style sheets (**k2.css**) for a unified look & feel or using a different set of style sheets.
+The framework supports any application type (multi-page or single page) and any routing method (History API, hash-based or regular links).

-For detailed documentation about the integration development guidelines, supported methods and code examples, refer to **Documentation > Web Framework API / Styles** in the K2View Web Framework's menu.
+For detailed documentation about the integration development guidelines, supported methods and code examples, refer to **Documentation > Web Framework API / Styles** in the K2view web framework's menu.

-To override default web framework styling, you shall specify the relevant elements in your project web app files.
+To override default web framework styling, you should specify the relevant elements in your project web app files.